vboyev-MSFT/defender-docs/defender-for-iot/set-up-sites.md

     A list of suggested sites appears in the table.

-1. If you don't know any of the OT device addresses:
+1. If you don't know any of the site's device addresses:

     1. Select **Show all suggestions**.